Willem Hoek on Jun 17, 2013

-In this article, I am arguing that there are an alternative.
+In this article, I am arguing that there is an alternative.
 Rather use a SQL database for SOME of these “ad-hoc” type analysis.
 See it as another option depending on what you want to do.
 In some cases Excel is much better than a SQL database.
-In some cases you can not do it without a database and sometimes you need both -- especially if you want nice looking tables and graphs in the end.
+In some cases, you cannot do it without a database and sometimes you need both – especially if you want nice looking tables and graphs in the end.

 What is the benefits of using a SQL database?
 It can speed-up and simplify repetitive data analysis activities (and increases your income).
 It also provides functionality that simply would take too long to implement using a spreadsheet.

 Increase your income you may wonder?
 Well if you have knowledge and can use SQL, you could be in a position where you can get to the answer quicker thereby be more marketable than someone that can not do this.
 Thereby increasing your income!